bcgit/bc-java/README.md

 ## Multi-release jars and testing
-Some subprojects produce multi-release jars and these jars are tested in different jvm versions.
+Some subprojects produce multi-release jars and these jars are can be tested on different jvm versions specifically.
-Default testing on these projects is done on java 1.8 and there are specific test tasks for other versions.

-1. test11 test on java 11 JVM
-2. test17 test on java 17 JVM
-3. test21 test on java 21 JVM

-To run all of them:
+If the env vars are defined:
 ```
-./gradlew clean build test11 test17 test21
+export BC_JDK8=/path/to/java8
+export BC_JDK11=/path/to/java11
+export BC_JDK17=/path/to/java17
 ```

+If only a Java 21 JDK is present then the normal test task and test21 are run only.

 ## Code Organisation